class Crystal::MainVisitor

 (last_block_kind : Symbol?)

-It means the last block kind, that is one of block
+It means the last block kind, that is one of block, while and

 begin